 Activity: Pets (page 11)

-On the chalkboard or large piece of paper, draw two columns.
-Explain that we need a name for our class and an animal for a class pet for today.
+On the chalkboard or large piece of paper, draw 2 columns.
+Explain that we need a name for our class and an animal for a pretend class pet.
+Pick a name for the class pet.

-4. DEVELOPMENT
+4. DEVELOPMENT (15 minutes)